jtothebell/fake-08/README.md

 Compatibility is improving, but not perfect.
 I think many carts _should_ work, but this is still a project in the early stages, and it is my first real foray into C or C++ development and low level game dev in general.
 I'm mostly doing this project as a fun way to learn.

 Feel free to write up any issues you come across, and attach or link to a cart that reproduces the issue.
 My main goal is to improve compatibility with Pico 8, and then improve speed of carts that are too slow on New 3DS systems.

+Pull requests are also welcome.
+There are some requirements noted in the pull request template.
+Notably that all platforms build cleanly, the tests pass, new tests are added if applicable, and each PR is limited to a single feature or bug fix.

 ## Postcard Image From Vita Sprite Credits:
 * Rabu Rabu Monster (https://www.lexaloffle.com/bbs/?pid=13897#p) by pedroavelar (No License)